z4lem/CherryScreen/README.md

 # ~ CherryScreen v0.1 ~

-Simple InfoScreen application for the use with a Raspberry PI and a HDMI Screen.
+THis is my first python project: a simple InfoScreen tool for the use with a Raspberry PI and a HDMI Screen.

 #### Reminder